KQM-git/TCL/characters/anemo/traveler-anemo.md

 * Applies 1U Anemo.
 * This damage bonus is also considered Normal Attack Damage that also deals Elemental DMG.
 * This allows Anemo Traveler to activate 3 stacks of Mistsplitter Reforged without requiring infusion.
+* This instance of damage happens before N5 for Aether and after N5 for Lumine.
 {% endtab %}

 {% tab title="Ascension 4" %}